Maria Deffley, R.N. - Coordinator

 Tuberculosis (TB) is an infectious, reportable disease that usually affects the lungs.
 TB is caused by germs that are spread through the air from person to person when a person with active TB disease coughs, sneezes, speaks, or sings.
 These germs can stay in the air for several hours, depending on the environment.
 Persons who breathe in the air containing these TB germs can become infected (latent TB infection).

 The York City Bureau of Health has an aggressive Tuberculosis program.
 Community Health Nurses provide TB skin testing in the clinic as well as in community settings serving high risk populations.
-After identifying or receiving a referral of a positive TB skin test, the Community Health Nurse conducts an initial interview with the individual.
-The individual is then treated for 9 months for latent TB infection or 6 months for active TB disease.
+After identifying a positive TB skin or blood test, the Community Health Nurse conducts an initial interview with the individual.
+The individual is then treated for 4-9 months for latent TB infection or 6 months for active TB disease.
 In addition to an initial doctor visit, monthly office visits allow for on-going evaluation.
 Directly Observed Therapy (DOT) is used for all active TB disease patients and on occasion for non-compliant latent-TB patients.
 Contacts of active TB disease cases are tested to determine TB status and some are started on prophylactic treatment for three months.

 What is latent TB infection and active TB disease?